 Definition: Bilateral procedures are those that can be performed on both sides of the body during the same session by the same individual physician.

 Coding notes: Procedure codes bilateral in their intent or with bilateral written in their description should not be reported with the bilateral modifier 50, or modifiers LT and RT, because the code is inclusive of the bilateral procedure.
-The UnitedHealthcare Bilateral Eligible Procedures Policy List is developed based on the Medicare Physician Fee Schedule relative value file status indicators.
+The UnitedHealthcare (UHC) Bilateral Eligible Procedures Policy List is developed based on the Medicare Physician Fee Schedule relative value file status indicators.